elm/projects/README.md

 Some modules are best examined with the time-traveling debugger, others are best examined by poking around with certain functions.
 It would be extremely cool if we had an in-browser REPL so that we could do either.
 This would let us show `Element` and `Html` values really easily!

 This is super free-form.
 Maybe inspiration can come from iPython.

-## Dead code elimination

-Elm can figure out which modules are unused and exclude them from the JS output, but it is possible to do this on the level of functions.

-Here is an example where it would be a big improvement: if you use `Debug.crash` in your program it needs the `Debug` module, which needs the `Form` type which is in `Graphics.Collage` which needs `Graphics.Element`.
-And then you have all the `Element` and `Collage` functions in your output even thought they will never be executed.

-Right now, we just look at which modules are needed.
-So the nodes in our dependency graph are modules.
-One way to do dead code elimination is to make this more fine grained.
-We can make the nodes in the dependency graph *values*.
-This means adding additional information to the `.elmi` or `.elmo` files so we know what is needed for each function and value.
-From there we can just pick the values we need!

-There are other approaches, so it could also be cool to evaluate other strategies to see what works better.
-In any case, it seems that native modules will need to be included in their entirety because they cannot be broken down with their current design.

 ## Preview Documentation